Part of being clean on the inside is looking clean on the outside by having healthy, glowing skin at any age.

 This is why we decided to host Trevor.
 Until most dermatologists believe otherwise and have this book in their waiting room, we must take our health into our own hands.

-After you watch the show, we highly encourage you to take the skin quiz and then to let us know in the comments below what your skin type is.
+After you watch the show, let us know in the comments below what your skin type is.
 Mine is Heath!